10 tips to learn French fast

 8. Sign up for an intensive course

-Whether it is in full immersion or in your home country, an intensive french course can be an excellent way to learn French quickly.
+Whether it is in full immersion or in your home country, an intensive French course in France can be an excellent way to learn French quickly.
 Be careful not to relax in your efforts once the course is over.
 To make sure you don’t lose what you have learnt, you need to keep practicing.
 Which brings us to the next point: consistency.

 9. Be consistent